enter-haken/scripts/readme.md

 # clone_or_pull.py

-creates a directory for a given github user and clones every repository into it.
+Creates a directory for a given github user and clones every repository into it.
 If the directory is available, a `git pull` is tried.

+    usage: clone_or_pull [-h] -u USER [-f]

+    gets days left in relation to a given date

+    optional arguments:
+      -h, --help            show this help message and exit -u USER, --user USER  github user name (default: None) -f, --with-forks      include forked repositories (default: False)

 It also creates a file `repo_descriptions.txt` with a list of repositories and their descriptions.
 Only the repositories with a description will be listed.